beginning of content

 Key facts

-- A terminal illness is a medical condition that cannot be cured.
+• A terminal illness is a medical condition that can’t be cured.

-- It’s your decision who to tell about your diagnosis and when.
+• It's your decision who to tell about your illness and when.

 What is a terminal illness?

-The expected course (prognosis) of a terminal illness will be different for everyone.
+The prognosis (expected course) of a terminal illness will be different for everyone.
 Some people may live for weeks, months or even years with their illness.
-If you would like information about your own prognosis, ask your GP or specialist doctor.
+If you would like information about your own prognosis, ask your doctor or specialist.

 What can I do if I've been diagnosed with a terminal illness?

 Learning that you have a terminal illness can be shocking and upsetting.
-You may experience many different emotions including:
+You may have many different emotions including:

 These emotions may change from day to day or even throughout the day.

-Once you have absorbed the news, you may have lots of questions about your condition, any treatments available and what to expect.
-It can be helpful to write down a list of questions to bring with you to your next doctor’s appointment.
+You may have lots of questions about your condition and what to expect.
+It can be helpful to write down a list of questions to take to your next doctor’s appointment.

-Many people find it empowering to learn more about their illness and what to expect in the coming weeks or months.
+You may find it helpful to learn more about your illness and what to expect.
 This information will also help you make important decisions about your care.

 The healthdirect Question Builder tool can help you create a list of questions to ask your doctor.